Take Your Best Shot

 Coaches Clinic: Tuesday, December 15, 2020 8:00pm Via Zoom

 LEAGUE | Y-Ball

 Grades 3-4 and 5-6

 Our Youth Basketball League provides a fun and supportive environment to learn to play and improve basketball skills.
-This is a 13 week season with 13 practices and 10 games.
-Practices and games are held at school gymnasiums in the area.
+This is a 8 week season 8 practices and 8 games.

 - Game times will vary.